Rarebit-Studios/PixelMaker/README.md

 A simple web-based pixel art creation tool designed for both desktop and mobile use.
 Create, edit, and export pixel art with support for multiple color palettes and exports to Makecode Arcade.

-I made this for some kids workshops where we needed a simple image import/export to makecode arcade
+I threw de this for some kids workshops where we needed a simple image import/export to makecode arcade.
+Its expanded a bit to cover favicon making and images for embedded platforms such are arduino

+Palettes from https://lospec.com/palette-list ...
+Your Awesome

 ## Features